 We also hear from several of our members about the extraordinary projects they're working on – from veterinary pathologists trying to save an endangered descendent of the woolly mammoth, to a trainee histopathologist investigating the genetic causes of childhood cancers.

-Our annual report features a number of interviews with doctors, patients – and even vets! – that demonstrate the fundamental role pathology plays in healthcare.
+Our annual report features a number of interviews with doctors, patients – and vets – that demonstrate the fundamental role pathology plays in healthcare for humans and animals.
 Find out more.

 Dr Cate Wight is a histopathologist working in Kent.
 She has over 20 years’ experience in pathology.
 Here she reflects on how her personal experience of being diagnosed with cancer has affected her medical practice.